yashsriram/yashsriram.github.io/README.md

         - [x] Every statement has a family tree.
 One can traverse using inline links to its parent statements.
     - [x] Use stripped snake case for ids
     - [ ] Scratch
+        - [ ] Port todos and scratch from journal to scratch page.
+        - [ ] Saving versions.
         - [ ] Solve Todos in journal.
         - [ ] First class TODOs, partials support.
         - [ ] Handle TODOs and scratch statements.